 How are we doing?
-Home ownership in Maryland experienced a slow decline of 1% to 1.5% each year from 2006 to 2010 despite the recession, home foreclosure crisis, and changes in lending practices.
-Home ownership was 5.1% lower in 2010 than in 2006.
-Maryland's home ownership rate has exceeded the U.S. rate by 3.8 to 2.0 percentage points each year from 2006 through 2010.
+Home ownership in Maryland experienced a slow decline of 1% to 1.5% each year from 2007 to 2010 despite the recession, home foreclosure crisis, and changes in lending practices.
+Home ownership was 3.9% lower in 2010 than in 2007.
+Home ownership remained near the 2010 level in 2011, with a very slight increase for the first time since 2007.
+Maryland's home ownership rate has exceeded the U.S. rate by 2.0 to 3.6 percentage points each year from 2007 through 2011.
 Foreclosure mediation legislation, foreclosure reform laws that extend time for a solution to foreclosure, and changing the foreclosure process protect those Marylanders fortunate enough to own their own homes.